-\paragraph*{Acknowledgements} DM acknowledges enlightening discussions with Rick Morgan (NEB) and Mark Szczelkun (Bristol) and thanks Aleksandre Japaridze for providing IE241 plasmids.
-DM is a Royal Society University Research Fellow and is supported by the European Research Council via a Starting Grant (Topologically Active Polymers, TAP, 947918).
+DM acknowledges enlightening discussions with Rick Morgan (NEB) and Mark Szczelkun (Bristol) and thanks Aleksandre Japaridze (TUDelft) for providing IE241 plasmids.
+DM acknowledges the Royal Society for support through a University Research Fellowship and the European Research Council (ERC) for providing funding under the European Union's Horizon 2020 research and innovation programme (grant agreement No 947918, TAP).
 RMR-A acknowledges the US Air Force Office of Scientific Research (Grant no. AFOSR- FA9550-17-1-0249) for support.